jwoff78/RexCrypter/README.md

+# I am going to reverse engineer this
 # RexCrypter
 Just a simple file crypter for your viruses,Rat,Trojans and other stuff :D  <br />
 Crypter will drop file.exe.
 This is crypted virus.
 After clicking it decrypts itself and drops virus. <br />